The penalties for not complying with Making Tax Digital regulations

 It’s possible to appeal against penalty points and actual penalties.
-HMRC anticipates that there could be a significant number of appeals, especially in the initial rollout stage of the software, so the process will probably be via an automated system.
-To appeal successfully, you will need to claim a reasonable excuse for failing to meet a filing obligation.
+HMRC anticipates a significant number of appeals, especially in the initial rollout stage of the software, so the process will probably be automated.
+To appeal successfully, you need to claim a reasonable excuse for failing to meet a filing obligation.

-The new points-based system should start to apply for accounting periods commencing April 2020.
-This gives businesses and their agents 12 months to understand and apply the new system.
+The new points-based system will start to apply for accounting periods commencing April 2020.
+This gives businesses and their agents time to understand and apply the new system.
 However, as noted above, the end of the soft landing period has now been pushed back by a year to April 2021.

 Who do MTD penalties apply to?

 HMRC will impose penalties for non-compliant individuals and businesses, rather than their tax agents.
-Check your tax agent is ready for the Making Tax Digital regulations, or you could end up with a penalty.
-If your tax agent isn’t ready for MTD, consider switching agents or prepare to submit your VAT return yourself.
+Check your tax agent is compliant with the Making Tax Digital regulations, or you could end up with a penalty.
+If your tax agent isn’t compliant, consider switching agents or prepare to submit your VAT yourself.

 Where can I find out more information?

 You can find all the detail of the consultation outcome Making Tax Digital: sanctions for late submission and late payment on the HMRC website.